sooraj-citta/ocean-python-lib/README.md

 ## Installation

-After installing the dependacies, clone the repository and run the setup file using the following command.
+Run the setup file using the following command.
 ```
 python setup.py install
 ```